Thursday, 21 November 2024

 The revolutionary Griffin architecture

 Described as a hybrid model, Griffin was introduced by DeepMind as a solution that merges two distinct technological approaches.
-This design allows it to manage lengthy information sequences more efficiently while maintaining focus on the most recent data inputs.
+This allows it to manage lengthy information sequences more efficiently while maintaining focus on the most recent data inputs.
 This dual capability significantly enhances data processing throughput and reduces latency compared to traditional transformer models.

 The Griffin model, comprising variations named Hawk and Griffin, has demonstrated substantial inference-time benefits, supporting longer sequence extrapolation and efficient data copying and retrieval capabilities.
 These attributes make it a formidable competitor to conventional transformer models that rely on global attention.